vycdev/king-typer/docs/about.md

 ## Testing

-I don't use integration tests, (yet) because I don't it was necessary since a lot of people tested my app including myself, (you can see who tested my app in the README file), and also with the help of the tools listed above I could avoid most of the error before doing a new release.
+I don't use integration tests, (yet) because I don't it was necessary since a lot of people tested my app including myself, (you can see who tested my app in the README file, note the people listed in the README file are not all the people that tested my app, those are just the people that tested my app and have a GitHub account), and also with the help of the tools listed above I could avoid most of the errors before doing a new release.
 (I also have github actions set up.)